khotta/color_echo/README.md

 # color_echo
 Decorate the command line output with ANSI escape sequence.
-String that is output by "print, puts, p" method is decorated.
+Text that is output by "print, puts, p" method is decorated.
 It is also can to decorate only your specified words!

-Version: 0.9.0
+Version: 1.0.0
 Compliant Rubys Version: 2.0.0, 2.1.0 (for Linux)
 License: MIT
 Gems repository: http://rubygems.org/gems/color_echo